softwaremill/recursion-training/README.md

 case class Divide[A](a: A, b: A)         extends Expr[A]
 ```

-That's much better, because this allows us to build our desired awesome
+That's much better, because this allows us express our evaluations as:
-transformation:
 ```scala
 def transformation(exp: Expr[Double]): Double = exp match {
   case IntValue(v) => v.toDouble